ahmedwael19/Udacity-Machine-Learning-Nano-Degree/README.md

   * Final Task : which calls all the functions in other .py files and start training given the designed reward function.

   ## Capstone Project

+  ### Definition
+    1. Project Overview : Pneumonia is a widely known in lung infection that affect the air sacs.
+While not very acute if diagnosed in the early stages, it can be fatal if not.
+    2. Problem Statement: The goal is to create a machine learning model that has X-Ray image as inputand returns the class of it as an output, by being either normal or having pneumonia infection.
+The tasks involved are the following:
+      1. Download the dataset generically, by using a single command.
+The dataset is avaliable on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+      2. Explore the dataset statistically and visually.
+      3. Preprocess the dataset to remove any outliers (if any), resize all images, and link each image to its label
+      4. Perform basic data augmentation to have more training examples (double the size).
+      5. Use k-fold validation technique to decrease overfitting.
+      6. Train and test the dataset on a benchmark model.
+      7. Experimenting with different models and fine-tuning.